RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 }
 ```

-There is no case requirement, but the type parameters are conventionally
+There is no case requirement, but type parameters are conventionally
 single uppercase letters.
 Type parameters can also be constrained to a
 type, which behaves a bit like type class constraints: